 So… Why Do We Sweat?

-Did you know that an average person has around 2-4 million sweat glands on the body.
+Did you know that an average person has around 2-4 million sweat glands on the body?
 These sweat glands can be classified into two types – apocrine and eccrine.
-These glands are responsible for producting sweat when out body heats up.
+These glands are responsible for producing sweat when out body heats up.